ZungBang/baculafs/README.rst

   reproduce any Windows specific file attributes
 - Encrypted backup files are not supported

-BUGS
+Bugs
 ----

 Please report problems via the **BaculaFS** issue tracking system:
 `<http://code.google.com/p/baculafs/issues/list>`_

-CREDITS
+Credits
 -------

-**BaculaFS** contains SQL queries that were adapted from Bacula, Copyright (C) 2000-2010 Free Software Foundation Europe e.V.
+**BaculaFS** contains SQL queries that were adapted from Bacula, Copyright |(C)| 2000-2010 Free Software Foundation Europe e.V.

-LICENSE
+License
 -------

 **BaculaFS** is free software: you can redistribute it and/or modify